dawtmaytrikx/pySceneTools/README.md

   -t TAG, --tag TAG     Tag the files in dir as being movies, shows, etc.
   -w ARG [ARG ...], --whitelist ARG [ARG ...]
                         Only process files that include at least one of the arguments (case insensitive).
-  -d DIR, --dir DIR     folder with your media files
+  -d DIR, --dir DIR     Folder with your media files.
 ```
 All the collected metadata (filenames, hashes) are stored in a sqlite database to ensure releases are only processed
 once.
 Deleting the database is a bad idea.